Breaking the gridlock in Mixture-of-Experts: Consistent and Efficient Algorithms: Algorithms

 Here the second equality follows from the generalized Stein's lemma that $\Expect[f(\bx)\cdot \calS_3(\bx)]=\Expect[\nabla_{\bx}^{(3)} f(\bx) ] $ under some regularity conditions on $f:\reals^d \mapsto \reals$ (see \prettyref{lmm:highstein} in \prettyref{app:reviewtensor}).
-Then the regressors can be learned through spectral decomposition on $\calT_3$, where the uniqueness of decomposition follows from \cite{kruskal1977three}.
-If we apply a similar technique for $2$-MoE in \prettyref{eq:kmoe}, we obtain that
+Then the regressors can be learned through spectral decomposition on $\calT$, where the uniqueness of decomposition follows from \cite{kruskal1977three}.
+If we apply a similar technique for $2$-MoE in \prettyref{eq:2MoE}, we obtain that

-where $\alpha_i,\beta_i,\gamma_i, \delta$ are some constants depending on the parameters $\ba_1^\ast, \ba_2^\ast, \bw^\ast$ and $g$ (see \prettyref{app:regressorlinear} for the proof).
-Thus \prettyref{eq:tensorfail} reveals that traditional spectral methods do not yield a super-symmetric tensor of the desired parameters for MoEs.
+where $\alpha_i,\beta_i,\gamma_i, \delta$ are some scalar constants depending on the parameters $\ba_1^\ast, \ba_2^\ast, \bw^\ast$ and $g$ (see \prettyref{app:regressorlinear} for the proof).
+Thus \prettyref{eq:tensorfail} reveals that traditional spectral methods do not yield a supersymmetric tensor of the desired parameters for MoEs.
 In fact, \prettyref{eq:tensorfail} contains all the $3^{\mathrm{rd}}$-order rank-$1$ terms formed by $\ba_1^\ast,\ba_2^\ast$ and $\bw^\ast$.
 Hence we cannot recover these parameters uniquely.
-Note that the inherent coupling between the regressors $\ba_1^\ast,\ba_2^\ast$ and the gating parameter $\bw^\ast$ in \prettyref{eq:kmoe} manifests as a cross tensor in \prettyref{eq:tensorfail}.
-This coupling serves as a key limitation for the traditional methods which critically rely on the fact that the mixing probability $p=0.5$ in \prettyref{eq:tensorpass} is a constant.
-In fact, letting $\bw^\ast=0$ in \prettyref{eq:tensorfail}, we recover \prettyref{eq:tensorpass}.
+Note that the inherent coupling between the regressors $\ba_1^\ast,\ba_2^\ast$ and the gating parameter $\bw^\ast$ in \prettyref{eq:2MoE} manifests as a cross tensor in \prettyref{eq:tensorfail}.
+This coupling serves as a key limitation for the traditional methods which critically rely on the fact that the mixing probability $p=\frac{1}{2}$ in \prettyref{eq:tensorfail} is a constant.
+In fact, we recover \prettyref{eq:tensorpass} by letting $\bw^\ast=0$ in \prettyref{eq:tensorfail}.

 \textbf{Issues with EM algorithm.} EM algorithm is the workhorse for parameter learning in both the $k$-MoE and HME models \citep{JJ94}.
 However, it is well known that EM is prone to spurious minima and existing theoretical results only establish local convergence for the regressors and the gating parameters.
 Indeed, our numerical experiments in \prettyref{sec:compjoint-EM} verify this fact. \prettyref{fig:k_3} and \prettyref{fig:k_4} highlight that joint-EM often gets stuck in bad local minima.